 We’ll connect you with a parenting coach for judgment-free advice and emotional support.
 No question is too big, small, or embarrassing.
 Our parenting coaches have seen and solved it all, from weaning tips to teenage worries.
 They’re qualified and experienced support workers, childminders, play practitioners, and teachers.
 They’re parents and carers, just like you.

-I’ve been with Action for Children since 2018, first as a Family Support Worker in a children’s centre, and then as a Support Worker on the live chat service.
-My previous roles include pastoral and family support, and support for children with additional needs.
+I’ve been with Action for Children since 2018, first as a Family Support Worker in a children’s centre, and now on the live chat service as a Co-ordinator.
+I've worked in pastoral and family support, and have a particular interest in supporting families impacted by SEND.

 I have 18 years’ experience in early years.
 This includes an honours degree, as well as providing learning support in a primary school, crèche work, and my current role with Action for Children.
 My expertise includes supporting children’s learning and development.

 I have been working for Action for Children since 2009 and with children and families for 18 years.
 My experience includes time as a nursery nurse and working in children’s centres and with parenting groups.
 I support families with parenting skills, mental health, substance misuse and day-to-day family life.

 I’m a Family Support Practitioner with Action for Children in the North East.
 I’ve been working with families for around eight years and have a strong background working with children from 0-18 and their families.

 I have two years experience providing targeted support for children and families.
 This includes one-to-one and group support in the community, home and online.
 My experience includes emotional wellbeing and parenting strategies.